 all databases in all disciplines allow for alerts Kindly contact

-Librarian for information on how you can set the alerts
+your Faculty Librarian for information on how you can set up the alerts.

 the Sowetan, Saturday Star, Die Burger, Sunday Times and many more.